 What is idiopathic pulmonary fibrosis?

 Pulmonary fibrosis is irreversible scarring of the lung.
 When no reason or cause for the scarring is found it is termed idiopathic.
 Most cases of fibrosis have no cause identified.
 The scarring or fibrosis of the lung causes the lungs to be stiff and affects how much air the lungs can take in during a breath.
-This scarring once present cannot be reversed or repaired.
-As the lungs continue to get more scarred or fibrotic, patients become more short of breath and may need oxygen to help them breath.
+Once present, this scarring cannot be reversed or repaired.
+As the lungs continue to get more scarred or fibrotic, patients become more short of breath and may need oxygen to help them breathe.

 How Pulmonary Fibrosis Affects Your Body

-Normal lungs have no scarring and this means oxygen can pass easily from the lungs into and around the air sacs which make up the lungs and easily pass into the bloodstream.
+Normal lungs have no scarring and this means oxygen can pass easily from the environment into the air sacs of the lungs and easily pass into the bloodstream.
 This allows for oxygenation of the blood.
-In pulmonary fibrosis, the lungs no longer have elasticity and are stiff due to scarring or fibrosis.
-This scarring makes it harder for oxygen to pass around the alveoli or air sacs and reduces the amount of oxygen that can be passed into the bloodstream.
-The lungs will be stiffer due to the fibrosis and this will also reduce the size of the lungs and will impact breathing tests or pulmonary function tests that may be used to diagnose or monitor pulmonary fibrosis progression.
-As the scarring or fibrosis progresses it may become harder to breath and some patients may need oxygen to help them breathe.
+In pulmonary fibrosis, the lungs lack elasticity and are stiff due to scarring or fibrosis.
+This scarring makes it harder for oxygen to pass through the alveoli (air sacs) and reduces the amount of oxygen that can be passed into the bloodstream.
+The fibrosis stiffens the lungs, reducing their size and capacity.
+This reduction in lung capacity is reflected in breathing tests, also known as pulmonary function tests, which may be used to diagnose or monitor pulmonary fibrosis progression.
+As the scarring or fibrosis progresses it may become harder to breathe and some patients may need oxygen to help them breathe.

 How Serious is Pulmonary Fibrosis?